-Unsworth LaPlante, PLC provides comprehensive assistance with incapacity planning to clients throughout Vermont.
+Unsworth LaPlante, PLLC provides comprehensive assistance with incapacity planning to clients throughout the state of Vermont.
 We will work with you to make the process of planning for tragedy as stress free as possible and to ensure that you can maintain autonomy and protect your family by putting a smart plan in place in advance.
-Give us a call today at 802-879-7133 to get personalized advice on incapacity planning and to get answers to your questions about planning for incapacity including:
+Give us a call today in Vermont at 802-879-7133 to get personalized advice on incapacity planning and to get answers to your questions about planning for incapacity including:

 - Why is incapacity planning important?